 The museum shows fascinating trade objects that the young author Richard Henry Dana saw when he visited.
 Subsequently, Dana wrote his classic work, Two Years Before the Mast.
 Above all, in that pre-Gold Rush California, cattle hides were known as “California banknotes.”
 Hides were in demand by New England shoe manufacturers.

-A Path of History walk amidst the early adobes allures visitors to Monterey.
+A Path of History walk both along the waterfront and amidst the early adobes allures visitors to Monterey.
 Moreover, a Maritime Museum on the plaza heighten the museum interest in this seaside city.

 Contact: Monterey State Historic Park, 20 Custom House Plaza, Monterey, CA 93940; 831/649-7118; www.parks.ca.gov/?page_id=575.